jiy016/Recipe-Rating-Analysis-Prediction/README.md

 |  4 | 412 broccoli casserole            | 306168 |        40 |            50969 | 2008-05-30  | ['60-minutes-or-less', 'time-t... | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0]    |         6 | ['preheat oven to 350 degrees'... | since there are already 411 re... | ['frozen broccoli cuts', 'crea... |               9 | 768828           |      306168 | 2013-08-02 |        5 | Loved this.
 Be sure to comple... |

 - We replaced all "0" ratings with np.NaN to not skew the average ratings to lower.
-- We added two columns, one contains the number of reviews for each recipe (*num_reviews*), and the other one contains the every review for each recipe (*reviews*).
+- We added two columns based on reviews.
+One contains the number of reviews for each recipe (num_reviews), and the other one contains the every review for each recipe (reviews).
 - We split the *nutrition* column into 7 columns, each containing the amount of corresponding nutrition, then dropped the original *nutrition* column.
 - We calculated the *average rating* for each recipe.
 - We added the *season* column by the *sumbitted* time, indicating the season the recipe was posted.